download / changelog / in the wild / documentation

 interface to do memory checks.
 Wrap the useful bits of ASan in a

-slightly more pleasant and less ifdef
+slightly more pleasant and less ifdef-heavy interface.

 For more details, see <sanitizer/asan_interface.h>. (llvm/projects/compiler-rt/include/sanitizer/asan_interface.h)